code-obos/grunnmuren/.changeset/tricky-carpets-glow.md

 "@obosbbl/grunnmuren-react": minor
 ---

-Add RouterProvider in GrunnmurenProvider for internal links
+Add `navigate` prop to `<GrunnmurenProvider>` for integration with client side routers such as next/router.